Sex crimes net 35 years in prison for Rogers man

 Carino-Carbajal was arrested in November 2020.

-A 19-year-old woman reported to Rogers police in October 2020 that Carino-Carbajal had molested and raped her numerous times from when she was 6 to 16 years old, according to a probable cause affidavit.
+A 19-year-old woman told Rogers police in October 2020 that Carino-Carbajal molested and raped her numerous times from when she was 6 to 16 years old, according to a probable cause affidavit.

-A 15-year-old girl also reported to police that Carino-Carbajal had sexually abused her, according to court documents.
-The girl said she was 10 years old when he abused her, according to court documents.
+A 15-year-old girl also told police Carino-Carbajal sexually abused her when she was 10 years old, according to court documents.

 Benton County Circuit Judge Robin Green accepted the plea agreement and Carino-Carbajal's guilty plea.
 He has to serve almost nine years before he will be eligible for parole.